scokobro/professional-identity/profIdent-draft1.md

 # Introduction #

-Japan is home to a vigorous press, both national and local, levels of newspaper readership have traditionally been high, and they remain so, yet despite its apparently healthy state Japan has fallen down the press freedom rankings over the past few years.
+Japan is home to a vigorous press, both national and local, levels of newspaper readership have traditionally been high, and they remain so, yet despite its apparently healthy state Japan has fallen down press freedom rankings over the past few years.
 Particularly abrupt was the drop in its ranking between 2010 and 2011/12 in the aftermath of the Fukushima Dai-ichi nuclear disaster.
 The situation for the press in Japan seems to present two different faces; while the industry as a whole seems to be healthier than many around the developed world, Japanese journalism, and the journalists that produce it, is in a much less confident mood. <!--2220_18–01-->

-After Fukushima drops in ranking were reported as being in part due to complaints from freelance journalists that
+Japan's press still up there in the 'free' zone but its ranking is at  the lowest level since the Reporters Sans Frontiéres(RSF) series began in 2002, such a rapid fall - from 11th 'free-est' in the world in 2010 to 72nd just six years later - must surely be cause for concern.
+RSF noted that the precipitous drop after the 2011 triple disaster was in part due to complaints from freelance journalists that,

 > public debate was being stifled [and was] subjected to censorship, police intimidation and judicial harassment.[^rsf]

 [^rsf]: https://rsf.org/en/world-press-freedom-index-2013

-it's still up there in the 'free' zone but at the lowest level since the series began in 2002, such a rapid fall, from 11 in 2010 to 72 just six years later - should be cause for concern.
-WHY??

 <!-- : **Table 1:** Reporters without Borders (https://rsf.org/en/ranking) N.B. the ranking combined the 2011-2012 ratings in one figure, this has been graphed as 2012 below.